+86 1510-529-7925 [email protected]

 军械所乐队 The artist was so difficult to expose for.
 I was shooting nearly from the center of the pit at the time which made the light bleeding crazy.
 I had to drop the exposure by two full stops and then boost the shadows on his face in post.

-The next biggest problem you will have with regards to exposure is when a show has no front lighting and they are lighting the show from the sides and from above.
-What this means is that the stage is usually very bright but the artists face is very dark.
-This is a tough situation to deal with as the dynamic range is huge in the case and may be more than your digital camera could deal with.
+The next biggest problem you will encounter with exposure is when a show has no front lighting and is instead lit from the sides and above.
+This means that the stage is usually very bright, but the artist’s face is very dark.
+This is a tough situation to deal with because the dynamic range is huge, and it may be more than your digital camera can handle.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3